 The Role of the Microbiome in Depression

+One of the newest associations between probiotics and mental health is found in the study of psychobiotics for anxiety and depression.
 The bacteria that make up your gut are referred to as the gut microbiome.
 This internal ecosystem is teaming with trillions of bacteria, many of which perform useful functions.

 For example, gut bacteria aid in nutrient absorption, fight off “bad” bacteria that could cause illness, and even influence immune health.
 However, these bacteria also produce chemicals that can enter the bloodstream and travel to the brain where they may influence mood and brain function.